aleks696/Blog/etc/README.md

 ### Functionality
 - Login and Register account
+- Delete an account
 - Update Profile
+- Add or Cancel friends requests
 - Create & Edit & Delete posts if you are the author or admin
 - Search posts by title
 - Reset your password with email